deaddrunkspirit/filegaroo-sc-products/README.md

 ## Smart contract for Selling Products feature

-Highload wallet for transactions that users buy
+Highload smartcontract for transactions

+User send monyey to sc and validates them on api.
+Then sc process transaction.
+Then Seller receive money